How to Become a Home Health Nurse: Education, Salary, and Job Outlook

 Given the growth of the healthcare sector, it may come as no surprise that the demand for nurses is increasing overall.
-The job outlook for registered in any setting is expected to grow by 16% through 2030, a rate that’s twice that of the national average for all occupations.
+The job outlook for registered nurses in any setting is expected to grow by 9% through 2030, a rate that’s just higher than that of the national average for all occupations.

 Healthcare and an Aging Population